nandac/letterloom/src/validate-inputs.typ

     validate-string(string-data: attn-name, field-name: "attn-name", required: false) }

-  // If carbon copy is given, validate it if cc != none {
+  // If cc is given, validate it if cc != none {
-    validate-string(string-data: cc, field-name: "cc", required: false) }
+    validate-cc(cc: cc)
+  }

   // If enclosures are given, validate them